hephalump/ai-governance-framework/STANDARDS-MAPPING.md

 # Standards Mapping

-This framework is original and practical, but deliberately aligned to the three references enterprises are measured against — so it's audit-defensible and easy to reconcile with a formal program.
+This framework is original and practical, but deliberately aligned to the three references enterprises are measured against; it's audit-defensible and easy to reconcile with a formal program.

 ## NIST AI RMF (Govern · Map · Measure · Manage)